ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Part 2 Goals
 1. Configure Jenkins to use our Shared Library for executing jobs.
 The `seedJob` has a stand alone configuration to use our Shared Library.
-2. Configure the 2 JHipster microservices to use the `jenkins-shared-library`
+2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per desired services outlined in `pipeline-config.groovy`
-3. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per desired services outlined in `pipeline-config.groovy`
+3. Configure the 2 JHipster microservices to use the `jenkins-shared-library`
-3. ...
+4. adjusting functionality

 ## Goal 1
 ### Configure default Shared Library setup for Jenkins